A COLLISION-FREE WORLD WHERE EVERYONE GETS HOME SAFELY

 HAAS Alert's mission is to build lifesaving mobility solutions to make vehicles and roads safer and smarter.
 The ultimate vision is a connected, collision-free world where everyone gets home safely.
 That’s some ambition, but this company is doing their utmost to make it a reality.

-Chicago-based HAAS Alert aims to make roads and communities safer by delivering real-time digital alerts from emergency response, municipal and private fleets, work zones, and connected infrastructure to nearby drivers through their innovative Safety Cloud®, the only in-vehicle communication platform.
-It is, in simple terms, a collision prevention service.
+The Chicago based company aims to make roads and communities safer by delivering real-time digital alerts from emergency response, municipal and private fleets, work zones, and connected infrastructure to nearby drivers through their innovative Safety Cloud®, the world largest commercially deployed CV2X safety solution.
+In simple terms, it is a collision prevention service.

 Road Safety Solutions in the Cloud

-Safety Cloud digital alerting notifies drivers through the vehicle’s infotainment system and navigation apps when they're approaching active roadside incidents and hazards, providing advance warning up to 30 seconds in advance.
+Safety Cloud digital alerting notifies drivers through the navigation apps or a vehicle’s infotainment system when they're approaching active roadside incidents and hazards (or if an emergency vehicle is approaching them), providing advance warning up to 30 seconds in advance.
 Available on millions of vehicles and mobile devices, Safety Cloud digital alerts prevent distracted driving, protect vulnerable road users, and help fleets, cities, and agencies achieve Vision Zero and Safe Systems objectives.
 So how did it all start?
 What was the catalyst?

 “It started when our founder and CEO, Cory Hohs,” says Gareth, “was on his way to work on a motorcycle and nearly got hit by an ambulance.
 One of the first ideas that he had was to see if there was a way to increase the audible noise for sirens into a bike helmet.
 And here we are.”

-“We live in a world where people that are distracted,” he continues.
-“Vehicles are designed so you're in your own personal bubble, and people are more distracted than ever.
-When Cory and the rest of the co-founders really started to look into this in the US, they saw that there's a huge problem with emergency service personnel, or first responders, getting killed and seriously injured at the side of the road.
-It’s a huge issue and yet year on year, there's not a massive improvement.
-So our view is, if lights, sirens, highways, jackets and cones all worked perfectly, we wouldn't exist.
-But unfortunately, in that respect, we do.”
+“We live in a world where people are so distracted,” he continues.
+“Vehicles are designed so you're in your own personal bubble, have high-quality noise blocking insulation, and people are more distracted than ever.
+When Cory and the rest of the co-founders really started to look into this in the US, they saw that there's a huge problem with emergency service personnel, or first responders, getting killed or seriously injured at the side of the road.”

-Evans and his HAAS Alert (and no, HAAS isn’t strictly an acronym, it’s more of a corporate nod to its aforementioned founder’s experience and surname) colleagues in the UK and US have distilled what they do into a convenient sentence: interrupting the distracted driver and get their attention on the road, giving them a clear indication of what is coming up ahead.
+Evans and his HAAS Alert colleagues in the UK and US have distilled what they do into a convenient sentence: interrupting the distracted driver and get their attention on the road, giving them a clear indication of what is coming up ahead or even behind.

 “We see on two sides of the road safety element,” Gareth explains.
-“It's helping and supporting the men and women that are operating on the road, that are using the road, and then also the general public as well.
-Of course, we are helping first responders with breakdown, recovery, work zones and so on, but we also provide alerts, such as weather notifications.
-We're doing some projects in the United States with wrong way driving alerts.
-So, actually alerting someone that there's a wrong way driver heading in their direction.”
+“It's helping and supporting the men and women that are operating on the road, and then also the general public as well.
+We're doing some projects in the United States with wrong way driving alerts, actually alerting someone that there's a wrong way driver heading in their direction.”

 The All-Important Half-Minute